Common Causes of Equine Lameness | Treatments and Prevention

 Symptoms of Equine Lameness

 Any deviation in gait from the horse's usual gait is an indication of lameness.
 Even if you can't see or feel an evident lameness, you may notice a decline in your horse's performance or a change in their demeanour with more subtle lameness concerns.
-Mobility of the horses joints may also be visible and an earlier indicator of a joint condition.

 When utilising visual clues, it is generally more difficult to identify hind limb lameness than it is to detect lameness in the front limb.
 As a result, it is important to get a lameness test as soon as possible.